-The below article will appear in the next edition of Quaker Socialist.
-To receive a paper copy you can join QSS here .
+The below article appeared in the autumn edition of Quaker Socialist.
+To receive our newsletter you can join QSS here .

 The idea that Jesus was an antagonist to those who hold power is two millennia old.
 The story is told four times over in the library of books known today as the Bible.
 Based on these accounts, Jesus has been called a social reformer, revolutionary, anti-racist and supporter of women’s equality who affirmed sexual diversity, was sceptical of the ‘nuclear family’, taught his students to be nonviolent, became a prisoner of conscience and suffered capital punishment for his beliefs.

 The movement that he inspired was of the marginalised and the oppressed.
 It consisted principally of colonised peoples from the Middle East and Africa, including his home country which was suffering under military occupation.
 The movement’s leaders were largely from working class backgrounds.
 Central to it was an interfaith alliance bringing together Jewish people with people from Samaria who also suffered religious discrimination.
 Disabled and formerly disabled people were especially prominent in building the movement.
 The community included women, men and genderqueer people.

 Yet before three centuries had passed, the faith had become a religion of empire, used at the service of the very same anti-Semitic, classist, white-supremacist, misogynist and imperialist mindset that Jesus had spent his life challenging.
 Ever since there have been powerful forces in Christianity who have used a version of faith to justify religious intolerance, economic inequality, racial injustice, oppression of women, homophobia and war.
 Part of the task of liberating humanity from oppression will involve liberating Jesus from those who claim that oppression is consistent with Christianity.